lsvih/HLG/README.md

 Please refer to `collate` function in `dataloader/classifier.py` or `dataloader/matcher.py`.

-### About Model and hte Multi-Step Information Propagation
+### About Model and the Multi-Step Information Propagation

 Please refer to `model.py`.